gammasoft71/xtd/README.md

 ## Issues status :

-As xtd is managed by a Kandan project, the number of open issues can be quite large.
+As xtd is managed by a Kanban project, the number of open issues can be quite large.
 The table below gives a clearer view on the number of open issues and enhancements.

 | Issues           | Closed                                                                                                                                                                                                                                                                      | Open                                                                                                                                                                                                                                                                   |
 |------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|